 Common symptom patterns include:

-• Neurological Decline: Numbness, tingling sensations, muscle weakness progressing to paralysis.
+- Neurological Decline: Numbness, tingling sensations, muscle weakness progressing in severe cases to major disability.

-• Organ Dysfunction: Kidney failure or liver damage developing silently until advanced stages.
+- Organ Dysfunction: Kidney failure, marrow suppression, or liver damage developing silently until advanced stages.

 These symptoms correspond to the specific organs targeted by each poison’s mechanism of action.
 For example:

-Thallium’s disruption of potassium channels leads primarily to neurological symptoms.
+Thallium’s disruption of potassium-dependent cellular processes leads primarily to neurological symptoms and alopecia.

-Because these signs develop gradually over time without dramatic onset, victims may not seek immediate medical help until irreversible damage has occurred.
+Because these signs develop gradually over time without dramatic onset, victims may not seek immediate medical help until substantial damage has occurred.

 Toxicity Comparison Table: Slow-Acting Poisons